bearcott/HNReader/README.md

   - hidden comments should include sum of all children not just direct descendants
   - should be able to hyperlink a comment
   - increase size of collapsed comment
-- fix scroll bar positioning (disable scrolling of page when looking at an items)
   - better comment formatting
     - code blocks
     - indenting and bolding
     - find `>` characters and comment block them
     - make links open in a new tab
-- dont make job postings grayed out, looks like its been read
+- fix scroll bar positioning (disable scrolling of page when looking at an items)
 - on HN its hard to know where you are on the list. since its paginated 30-60 looks the same as 1-30.
 Only the numbers tell you but they're grayed out.
 - if a post has zero comments, make sure it has zero comments then don't display the post sub page when clicking on it.